Footprints of terrible birds discovered for the first time

 Terror birds belong to the Phorusrhacidae family, an extinct family of large, flightless carnivorous birds within the order Cariamiformes.
 These birds had a significant body mass, reaching up to 70 kg, and stood at 1–2 meters high.
-They were the dominant predators during the Cenozoic era in South America, but they were also found in the Pliocene–Pleistocene of North America and the Eocene of Africa (Lavocatavis).
+The terror birds dominated as predators during the Cenozoic era in South America.
+They also inhabited North America in the Pliocene–Pleistocene and Africa in the Eocene (Lavocatavis).

 Stratigraphic distribution of Miocene Phorusrhacidae and Rionegrina pozosaladensis.
 Relative sizes of silhouettes based on estimations body mass.
 The red dashed line represents the age of the dated tuff level from the study locality.